alfaloo/tp/docs/UserGuide.md

 * `patient John` followed by `delete 1` deletes the 1st patient in the results of the `patient` search command.
 *  `doctor Steve` followed by `delete 2` deletes the 2nd doctor in the results of the `doctor` search command.

+### Deleting appointment : `deleteappt`

+Deletes the specified appointment from the mediCLI system.

+Format: `deleteappt INDEX`

+* Deletes the appointment at the specified `INDEX`.
+* The index refers to the index number shown in the displayed appointments list.
+* The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `list` followed by `deleteappt 2` deletes the 2nd appointment in the mediCLI system.
+* `apptforpatient S1234567A` followed by `deleteappt 1` deletes the 1st appointment in the results of the `apptforpatient` search command.
+* `apptfordoctor S1234567B` followed by `deleteappt 2` deletes the 2nd appointment in the results of the `apptfordoctor` search command.

 ### Clearing all entries : `clear`

 Clears all entries from the address book.